 The Company seeks to be an active player within the Community in which it operates and has a long history of addressing society's needs through business success, particularly in the fields of education and philanthropy.
-The Company was the pioneer in establishing professional Insurance studies in Malta, ensuring a platform and a continuous supply of trained professionals for the whole insurance market.
+The Company was the pioneer in establishing professional insurance studies in Malta, ensuring a platform and a continuous supply of trained professionals for the whole insurance market.
 The Company's commitment to education continued with its supporting the establishment of the first Insurance and Finance degree course at the University of Malta.
-In addition, during the year under review, the Company provided specific support in the fields of arts, culture and sports in the form of sponsorships and other activities.
-The Company seeks to put into practice good CSR principles on a daily basis with its own employees.
-The Company considers itself to be a good employer, encouraging open communication and personal development whilst creating opportunities based on performance, creativity and teamwork.